English Legal History

 Columbia Law School

 Following is a schedule of the required readings.
 The text referred to is J.H.
 Baker, An Introduction to English Legal History (4th ed.
 2002).
 The compilation of primary sources is J.H.
 Baker & S.F.C.
 Milsom, Sources of English Legal History: Private Law to 1750 (1986).
-The Sources volume may not be obtainable, and we will provide scanned pages online for consultation by those who cannot obtain the book.
+The Sources volume is not obtainable, and we provide scanned pages online for consultation by those who cannot obtain the book.
+The same now seems to be necessary for the textbook as well.
 Recommended reading appears at the end of each section in Baker, for those wishing to supplement the text.
 Supplementary readings in primary sources may also appear here from time to time.

 I.